 Let’s talk about the future.

-We can simply talk about future topics like the trip you’re planning to France next spring.
+We can talk about topics like the trip you’re planning to France next spring.

 And the soccer game you’re going to next week, or your French self-study session planned for this evening.